Force over Distance: Chapter 14

 TJ said nothing.

-Silently, Young rolled his gurney into its previous position, doing his best not to stray too far from Rush.
-Six feet was almost unbearable, and, as soon as he got the stretcher roughly into place, he staggered back toward the scientist, collapsing against the gurney as he placed his hand, again, on the man’s shoulder.
+Young rolled his gurney into its previous position, doing his best not to stray too far from Rush.
+Six feet was almost unbearable, and, as soon as he got the stretcher in place, he staggered back, reaching blindly for the scientist’s shoulder.

 “If Colonel Young is unavailable, I'd like to speak to Dr. Rush, please.”
 Wray’s voice was cool.